Julie Rogers Gift of Life Program

 Programs

 Men's Health Program: The "Gift of Life" Men's Health Program provides medical screenings that include prostate-specific antigen (PSA), blood glucose, blood pressure, and HIV screenings for medically underserved men in Southeast Texas.
 Medical professionals consult with patients to discuss the test results when appropriate.
 The Program also provides patient navigation and case management, continual surveillance and further evaluations when necessary, educational literature and materials, and client communications with program service awareness.
 Individuals diagnosed with prostate cancer receive support through treatment and recovery with the cost of the treatment underwritten by the Program.
-During 2022, the Program provided screenings for approximately 425 men.GeographiesNot indicatedDatesJan 1, 2022 – Dec 31, 2022Source990No causes providedNo populations provided–$184.2KGift of Life Educational Outreach
+During 2020, services were severely restricted due to government restrictions related to the COVID19 pandemic.GeographiesNot indicatedDatesJan 1, 2020 – Dec 31, 2020Source990No causes providedNo populations provided–$67.6KProgram 3 [2020]

 Education, Events, and Outreach: The "Gift of Life" provides extensive educational outreach to students, adults and families throughout Southeast Texas.
 Literature and materials focusing on cancer and healthy lifestyle practices are distributed during presentations and at health-related fairs and events.
 Program medical professionals and volunteers inform, educate, and encourage cancer detection screeings, preventative behavioral actions to lessen the risk of cancer and other chronic diseases with emphasis on concomitant illnesses associated with tobacco programs and second-hand smoke.
-During 2022, the Program's educational outreach programs impacted more than 55,000 individuals.GeographiesNot indicatedDatesJan 1, 2022 – Dec 31, 2022Source990No causes providedNo populations provided–$408.1K
+During 2020, the Program's educational outreach programs were severely restricted due to government restrictions related to the COVID19 pandemic.GeographiesNot indicatedDatesJan 1, 2020 – Dec 31, 2020Source990No causes providedNo populations provided–$94.5K

 Copyright 2026.
 All rights reserved to Chario Inc. (d.b.a.
 Impala)